vanshajkhattar/AML-SSD-final-project/README.md

 ![COCO Test](Images/SSD_COCO_test.png)

-## D. Data Augmentation for Small Object Accuracy Results
+## D. Data Augmentation for improving Small Object Accuracy Results
-- The classification task for small objects is relatively hard for SSD.
+- Without a follow-up feature resampling step as in Faster R-CNN, the classification task for small objects is relatively hard for SSD.
 - The data augmentation strategy helps to improve the performance dramatically, especially on small datasets such as PASCAL VOC.
+-Zoom in and zoom out operation trick is used that creates more training examples
+- There is a consistent increase of 2%-3% mAP across multiple datasets, as shown in Table below.
+In specific, it shows that the new augmentation trick significantly improves the performance on small objects

 ![Data Augmentation](Images/DataAUgmentation_Test.png)